visualbis/VV-Docs/docs/user-guide/home-page/user-dashboard.md

 * To re-order the User Dashboard preference, select the drag and order ( <img width="25" src={useBaseUrl('img/drag-drop.png')}/> ) icon.

 :::note
-Drag and order icon will not be functional if BI Hub admin has disabled the functionality.
+The Drag and order icons will not be functional if the BI Hub admin has disabled the functionality.
 :::

-For the reports that you do not have an access to; you can click on the report and request an access from the Admin.
+For the reports that you do not have an access to; you can click on the report and request access from the Admin.

   <div class="center">
     <Zoom>